 What are the current rules?

-Social distancing and simple precautions to limit the spread of coronavirus are still very important:
+So these simple precautions to limit the spread of coronavirus are still valid:

 Keep washing your hands regularly